datareel/datareel/cluster_manager/README.txt

 /etc/drcm/my_cluster_conf/my_cluster_info.sh

-In the “my_cluster_info.sh” file set the following variables:
+In the "my_cluster_info.sh" file set the following variables:

 # Set a simple cluster name, any name you will recognize
 # this cluster as, no spaces.
 export CLUSTER_NAME="NFS-CLUSTER1"

 # Set IP or hostname of online storage server for shared backups
 # This is only need if you plan to backup the NFS or database
 # directories to a backup storage severs.
 export BACKUP_STORAGE_SERVER="192.168.122.1"

 # Set the destination directory on the storage server
 export BACKUP_STORAGE_LOCATION="/backups"

 # Set the user name that runs you backups.
 # NOTE: This user name must have keyed SSH authentication access
 # NOTE: to the cluster nodes and backup storage server
 export BACKUP_USER="root"

 #
 # Set the following for 2-way file system replication
 #
 # IP address and Ethernet Interface of the cluster node with primary
 # file systems.
 File systems on this node will be replicated to the
 # backup file system in the event of a fail over to the backup node.
 export PRIMARY_FILESYSTEMS_IP="192.168.122.111"
 export PRIMARY_FILESYSTEMS_ETH="eth0"
 #
-# IP address and Ethernet Interface of the backup for this cluster node,
+# IP address and Ethernet Interface of the backup for this cluster
+# node,
 # where the primary file systems are mirrored too.
 When the primary
 # node is down this node will host the file systems.
 export BACKUP_FILESYSTEMS_IP="192.168.122.112"
 export BACKUP_FILESYSTEMS_ETH="eth0"

 # Allow RSYNC on a diffent IP/Interface if high bandwidth required to sync file systems
 # These settings are used to move high bandwidth consumption to another Ethernet interface
 # and/or network.
 ## export PRIMARY_FILESYSTEMS_RSYNC_IP=""
 ## export BACKUP_FILESYSTEMS_RSYNC_IP=""

 Once you setup your configuration, edit the following file to run a